Floor-Ground | Commonly Confused Words

 etymology

-• You walk on the floor inside a building but step on the ground outside.
+• Remember that you can walk on a floor inside a building, but you stand on the ground outside.

 © 2025 Lithium Lab Pte Ltd